norjs/pgrunner/README.md

 Utility which can be used to start PostgreSQL server instances temporarely.
 Good for testing.

+### TODO

+We use [Trello board](//trello.com/b/aq9cAAiG/nor-pgrunner) to organize development and keep track on things to do.

 ### Installation

 Install from NPM: `npm install -g pgrunner`